 Download a sample of the MIS student contract here.

-Middleton International School shall have a tamper-proof and stringent students’ attendance monitoring system.
+Middleton International School has a tamper-proof and stringent students’ attendance monitoring system.

-Attendance records must be accurate, up-to-date and kept until the students graduate.
-Time tables for all courses are readily available upon CPE’s request for attendance verification.
+As per CPE regulations, all attendance records must be accurate, up-to-date and kept until the students graduate.
+Timetables for all courses are readily available upon CPE’s request for attendance verification.

-Attendance data should be analyzed for review purposes.
+Attendance data will be analysed for review purposes.